hwdsl2/docker-ipsec-vpn-server/README.md

 Before editing any VPN config files, you must first [start a Bash session](https://github.com/hwdsl2/docker-ipsec-vpn-server#bash-shell-inside-container) in the running container.

 If you wish to add, edit or remove VPN user accounts, see [Manage VPN Users](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/manage-users.md).
-When finished, restart the Docker container.
+Please note: After editing the VPN config files, you must also comment out the relevant sections in `/opt/src/run.sh`, to avoid losing your changes on container restart.

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN connection is active.
-If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `/etc/ppp/options.xl2tpd` and `/etc/ipsec.conf`.
+If another DNS provider is preferred, replace all `8.8.8.8` and `8.8.4.4` in `/opt/src/run.sh` with the new servers.
 Then restart the Docker container.

 ## Advanced usage